kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 }
 ```

+> [swrv](https://github.com/Kong/swrv) is a port of SWR for Vue, a Vue library for data fetching.

 ### React Query
 SWR and React Query (new name: TanStack Query) are the two most popular libraries that can be used to manage data fetching in a React application.
 SWR is a smaller library that focuses on providing a simple way to fetch and cache data, while React Query is a more comprehensive library that offers a wider range of features.